-The 1997 Murder of Gianni Versace Was a Crime a Particular Nightmare Is Made Of: Inside a Most Twisted Tale
+The Murder of Gianni Versace Was a Crime a Particular Nightmare Is Made Of: Inside a Most Twisted Tale - E!
+Online

 Driving Miglin's black Lexus, Cunanan came across 45-year-old maintenance worker William Reese at Finn's Point National Cemetery in Pennsville Township, N.J., on May 9.
 He shot Reese to death, then took his red pickup truck and drove to Miami, where he proceeded to hide in so-called plain sight for two months.
 After Versace was killed, police found the truck, containing newspaper clippings about the previous murders and and Cunanan's passport, parked in a nearby garage.
 The abandoned clothes were right next to it.

-"Down deep inside, the publicity is more sexual to him than anything else," Chicago police captain Tom Cronin, an expert in serial killers, told journalist Maureen Orth, whose book Vulgar Favors served as the main source material for The Assassination of Gianni Versace.
+"Down deep inside, the publicity is more sexual to him than anything else," Chicago police captain Tom Cronin, an expert in serial killers, told Orth, who reported on the manhunt for Vanity Fair before writing Vulgar Favors.
 "Right after one or two of these homicides, he probably goes to a gay bar in the afternoon when the news comes on and his face is on TV, and he's sitting there drinking a beer and loving it.
 You hide in plain view."

 Having left quite the trail behind him, Cunanan—already a wanted man—became the primary suspect in Versace's death.
 There was a $45,000 reward being offered for information that helped lead to his capture.